valeriux/project-02/README.md

 * You can select the breed from the list.
 * You can write for a specific breed

 In order to implement the search we used react-select.
+We did two axios request:

 <img width="697" alt="Screenshot 2019-07-12 at 04 18 16" src="https://user-images.githubusercontent.com/47470930/61117542-5c0fda00-a45c-11e9-9b2a-0d8931315e85.png">

+* The first one was to obtain the breed with the value that was selected.
+* The second one was to obtain the image per value.